gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 But don't get too comfortable 😉.
 In this tutorial, we're headed to new territory which will require some brain stretching to fully understand.
-In the next two parts of the tutorial, we'll be diving into the Gatsby data layer!
-A powerful feature of Gatsby that lets you easily build sites from markdown, WordPress, headless CMSs, and other data sources of all flavors.
+In the next two parts of the tutorial, we'll be diving into the Gatsby data layer, which is a powerful feature of Gatsby that lets you easily build sites from Markdown, WordPress, headless CMSs, and other data sources of all flavors.

 **NOTE:** Gatsby’s data layer is powered by GraphQL.
 If you’re new to GraphQL,